IBS, Irritable Bowel Syndrom

 • If you suffer from IBS, go easy on the dairy and opt for yogurt instead of milk when you can

-• Avoid foods that are known to cause gas, such as beans, cabbage, cauliflower, and broccoli
+• Avoid foods known to cause gas, such as beans, cabbage, cauliflower, and broccoli.

-• Also avoid other beverages and foods that can aggravate IBS, including alcohol, chocolate, caffeinated beverages, and sugar-free sweeteners
+• Also, avoid other beverages and foods that can aggravate IBS, including alcohol, chocolate, caffeinated drinks, and sugar-free sweeteners.

 Similar Posts